 The components used in the construction of this game are pretty good in quality.
 If you have played the game in the past, this revised version may bring back some memories and be a source of nostalgia, but it is equally fun for new players.
 So, do you dare to face the dragon’s challenge?

-Deep Madness is everything its name says – a dark and deep sea-mining site that has a mysterious sphere that drags everyone into its endless madness.
-The players must dash through the flooded corridors of the underwater research facility battling time before the Lovecraftian monsters, or madness overpowers them.
+Deep Madness is everything its name says – a dark and deep sea-mining site that has a mysterious sphere that drags everyone into its endless madness and adventure.
+The best players must dash through the flooded corridors of the underwater research facility battling time before the Lovecraftian monsters, or madness overpowers them.
 The fear that resides deep within our minds is magnified and converted into horrendous monsters from other dimensions, torturing the players and testing their sanity.
 However, only those with unbeatable determination can escape from the wrath of this deep madness!